 Which method of fabric printing should you choose?

-In practice, most often, you will meet the following methods, which are the outcome of the abovementioned divisions merging.
-We hope that after reading the text, you already know which of them will be the best for your projects, and which you should avoid.
+In practice, most often, you will meet the following fabric printing methods, which are the outcome of the abovementioned divisions merging.
+We hope that after reading the text, you already know which type of printmaking will be the best for your projects, and which you should avoid.
 We summarize the most popular methods and their hybrids on the market below:

 - Flat screen printing – for graphically simple prints, e.g. on T-shirts